EikenDram/kube-build/README.md

 After transferring files connect to server with ssh (for example, `ssh user@HOSTMANE` where `user` is server user defined in `values.yaml` and `HOSTNAME` is server's hostname), go to `deployment` directory on a server and start running scripts following instructions in `README.md`

-## Developing applications

-Manuals in `dev` directory describe how to build and deploy dotnet, nodejs and golang applications inside kubernetes cluster

 # Compilation

 ## Running from source code